ncatlab/nlab-content/pages/9/4/5/0/549/content.md

 ## References ##

-A standard textbook reference is for instance theorem 2.1.14 in
+Standard textbook references are for instance

+theorem 2.1.14 in

 * Hovey, _Model categories_

+or section 10.5 in

+* **ModLoc** Hirschhorn, _Model categories and their localization_

 A reference with an eye towards [[combinatorial model category|combinatorial model categories]] and [[Smith's theorem]] is